FastComments/fastcomments-docs/README.md

 ### Screenshots

-In order to keep this documentation easy to maintain, we do *absolutely never hard code screenshots*.
+In order to keep this documentation easy to maintain, we *absolutely never hard code screenshots*.

 Instead, we generate them, for example in your `some-guide-name/items/some-item.md` file: